Posets from Admissible Coxeter Sequences: Discrete Dynamical Systems, Node-firing Games, and Quiver Representations.

 We hope this paper will motivate further explorations of the connections between these topics.
 We are particularly curious about any implications to the representation theory of quivers.
 This is a field which the both authors of this paper are quite unfamiliar with, yet it motivated Kleiner and Pelley to study admissible sequences and apply these tools from quiver representations to Coxeter groups.
 Without this work, the aforementioned papers of Speyer and the Erikssons would likely not have materialized.

-\begin{acknowledgement} Both authors are grateful to the NDSSL group at Virginia Tech for the support of this research.
-Special thanks to Ed Green and Ken Millett for helpful discussions and feedback, and to William Y.~C. Chen for valuable advise regarding the preparation and structuring of this paper.
-The work was partially supported by Fields Institute in Toronto, Canada. \end{acknowledgement}
+\textbf{Acknowledgments.} Both authors are grateful to the NDSSL group at Virginia Tech for the support of this research.
+Special thanks to Ed Green and Ken Millett for helpful discussions and feedback, and to William Y.~C. Chen for valuable advice regarding the preparation and structuring of this paper.